iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 ---
-title: Create DRM video
+title: How do you make a DRM video
-description: Create DRM video
+description: How do you make a DRM video
 createdAt: 1745074766
-updatedAt: 1746633153
+updatedAt: 1747229882
 slug: create-drm-video
 ---

+# How do you make a DRM video

+_2025-04-19_

 # What is DRM?